Apply for the programme

 Step 3: Full formal application

 Candidates who are successful at interview are invited to make a full application to either UCL or University of Cambridge.
-Consideration is given to the candidate's preferrred university but the decision on which institution issues the invitation is decided by the Centre Directors.
+Consideration is given to the candidate's preferred university but the decision on which institution issues the invitation is decided by the Centre Directors.
 The course is identical at both institutions.

 An application fee may be charged for formal applications.

-APPLY HERE: UCL full application
+APPLY HERE: UCL - formal application

 Full application closing dates:

-Cambridge - 16 May 2023
+Cambridge - 16 May 2024

-UCL - 30 Jun 2023
+UCL - 28 Jun 2024

 Step 4: formal offer & enrolment